Laphonza Butler: Post-congressional tenure

 After leaving office, Butler joined public affairs firm Actum in 2025.
-She reportedly signed on as an advisor for ChatGPT-maker OpenAI.
+She reportedly signed on as an advisor for the creator of ChatGPT, OpenAI.

 Personal life

-Butler is a lesbian, and she and her wife, Neneki Lee, have a daughter.
+Butler is a lesbian, and she and her wife, Neneci Lee, have a daughter.
 They moved to Silver Spring, Maryland, in 2021 when she assumed the presidency of EMILY's List, while continuing to own a home in View Park, California, in Los Angeles County.
-In October 2023, when Newsom appointed her to the Senate, she re-domiciled to that home and re-registered to vote in California.
+In October 2023, when Newsom appointed her to the Senate, she moved to that home and re-registered to vote in California.